 I knew in order to keep the house clean daily – without cleaning all day – I needed to call in some help.
 That’s right I got Rob and L on board with a daily cleaning routine.

-Every morning we do three small things, every afternoon we do one small thing, and every evening we do three small things.
+Every morning we do three small things, every afternoon we do one small thing each, and every evening we do three small things.
 These small tasks will make all the difference in making your home cleaner.

 Morning Cleaning Routine